bharat1271/csv-cleaner-app/README.md

-# 🧹 CSV Cleaner App
+# 🧹 CSV & Text Utilities App

 A **production-style CSV cleaning and text utilities web application** built with **Python** and **Streamlit**, designed to automate repetitive data-cleaning and QA tasks commonly encountered in **research analytics**, **affiliation profiling**, and **data validation workflows**.